- 4 tablespoons vegetable oil

 - 1 tablespoon dried fine bread crumbs

-- In a large, deep skillet, heat the oil over high heat.
+In a large, deep skillet, heat 2 tablespoons of the oil over high heat.
 Add the onions and cook until golden brown and tender, 5 minutes.
-Add the mushrooms, 1/2 teaspoon of the garlic, 1 1/2 teaspoons of the Essence, 1 teaspoon of the salt, and 3/4 teaspoon of the pepper, and cook, stirring, until the mushrooms are tender and have given off their liquid and are tender, about 5 minutes.
+Add the mushrooms, the remaining 2 tablespoons of oil, 1/2 teaspoon of the garlic, 1 teaspoons of the Essence, 1 teaspoon of the salt, and 3/4 teaspoon of the pepper, and cook, stirring, until the mushrooms are tender and have given off their liquid and are tender, about 5 minutes.
 Add the beer and cook, stirring, to deglaze the pan and until the mixture is almost dry, 1 to 2 minutes.
 Remove from the heat and let cool.